Masutangu/Masutangu.github.io/_posts/2019-09-28-data-intensive-note-3.md

 #### Handling errors and aborts

-ACID databases are based on this philosophy: if the database is in danger of violating its guarantee of atomicity, isolation, or durability, it would rather aban‐ don the transaction entirely than allow it to remain half-finished.
+ACID databases are based on this philosophy: if the database is in danger of violating its guarantee of atomicity, isolation, or durability, it would rather abandon the transaction entirely than allow it to remain half-finished.

 Not all systems follow that philosophy, though.
-In particular, datastores with leader‐less replication work much more on a “best effort” basis, which could be summarized as “the database will do as much as it can, and if it runs into an error, it won’t undo something it has already done”—so it’s the application’s responsibility to recover from errors.
+In particular, **datastores with leaderless replication work much more on a “best effort” basis, which could be summarized as “the database will do as much as it can, and if it runs into an error, it won’t undo something it has already done”**—so it’s the application’s responsibility to recover from errors.

 Although retrying an aborted transaction is a simple and effective error handling mechanism, it isn’t perfect: